Vaccination and Homeopathy

 During 1991-2001, the US Vaccine Adverse Event Reporting System (VAERS) received 128,717 reports, or 11.4 reports per 100,000 vaccine doses distributed.
 44.8% of all reports involved children aged 7 years or under.
 14.2% concerned serious adverse events, including hospitalization, life-threatening illness, permanent disability, and death.
 The majority of deaths were classified as sudden infant deaths (CDC, 2003).
 Surveys have found that between 90% and 99% of adverse reactions reported to doctors are never reported by those doctors to the authorities.

 When US vaccine companies began losing million-dollar lawsuits to parents whose children had been injured or killed by vaccines, the US government passed legislation in 1986 discharging vaccine manufacturers from all liability, and established an agency to compensate the parents of such children.
 About two thirds of the claims filed are dismissed.
-Nevertheless, from 1990 to 2004, a total of $902.5 million was awarded to 2542 claimants (www.hrsa.gov).
-Under the vaccine damage payment scheme introduced in the UK in 1979, between 1997 and 2005 £3.5 million was paid out to 35 patients left disabled by vaccinations (www.prisonplanet.com).
-In recent years only about 1 in 50 claims in the UK has been successful (www.theyworkforyou.com).
+Nevertheless, from 1988 to April 2021 a total of $4.6 billion was awarded to 7905 claimants (hrsa.gov).
+Under the vaccine damage payment scheme introduced in the UK in 1979, £74,690,000 was paid out to 941 claimants up until May 2019 (fullfact.org); this information can only be obtained by submitting a Freedom of Information Act request.
+Only about 1 in 50 claims in the UK are successful (theyworkforyou.com).
 The maximum parents can claim in damages is now £120,000, even if their child has died, and they have to show that vaccination has caused at least 80% disability.

 3. The decline in infectious diseases

-One of the most prevalent myths about vaccination is that it played a key role in eliminating infectious diseases.
+One of the most prevalent myths about vaccination is that it played a key role in eliminating ‘infectious’ diseases.
 As the charts below show, it actually played a very limited role.
-The main factors were improved nutrition, sanitation and healthcare.
+The main factors were improved nutrition, sanitation, hygiene and healthcare.

 (courtesy of Dr Richard Halvorsen)